 The best advice here would be to try out a series of different locations and ask them.
 Kids love nothing more than sharing their thoughts with you!

 Children love routines and day-to-day activities such as playtime, bath-time and bedtime.
-This helps them to be more receptive to sleep and staying asleep.
+This helps them to be more receptive to falliing and staying asleep.

 Begin bedtime activities around the same time every night.
-Nightly baths, Read a story before bed, establish a calm and soothing routine.
+Give nightly baths, read a story before bed, establish a calm and soothing routine.
 Eventually your child will adapt to the routine and start to get ready for bedtime.

-If you notice that your toddler is not going to sleep at bedtime, consider taking about 20 minutes beforehand, to simply unwind.
+If you notice that your toddler is not going to sleep at bedtime, consider taking about 20 minutes beforehand to simply unwind.
 This gives the child enough time to calm down.
-After time they will become accustomed to this routine and will understand that it is almost time to go to sleep.
+After some time, they will become accustomed to this routine and will understand that it is almost time to go to sleep.

 Let him/her sit in your arms or baby swing them for 20 minutes to help comfort them.

 Although it’s easier said than done, keeping the room in which your child sleeps clean is a great way to create a peaceful environment.
 During the day when your child is not in their bedroom, open the windows for at least 30-45 minutes.
 If it’s a cold day, make sure that the room is not too cold before bedtime.

 When cleaning their beds and toys, using chemical-free cleaners is a great way to ensure that they will not be harmed in anyway (Always read the bottles before using any of these items).